 For more information about Alton Towers Resort or to book your fantastic escape, please visit www.altontowers.com

 Today is six years ago (to the day – 24/11/2012) since my dad passed away.
 I can’t even say if the time has passed slowly or quickly.
 It’s just passed.
 And the pain actually has got worse over time.
 For me, this article is my way of remembering him and saying thank you.
 Because I never really did when he was here.

 I make no apologies that every year this goes on our website and that I put it out on social media: I’m proud to have had him as my father.
 I won’t ever hide that.

-As soon as I got back from the ground, five years ago today, after our home game against Fulham, I remember getting a phone call from my aunty telling me that my dad had had a heart attack.
-He’d left us by the time I got to his bed side.
-How hugely coincidental it is, is that out of the 91 other league clubs it could have been that day, it was against Jim and Becky’s beloved Fulham – a club and ground that my old man had loads of time for.
+As soon as I got back from the ground, six years ago on that day, after our home game against Fulham, I remember getting a phone call from my aunty telling me that my dad had had a heart attack.
+He’d sadly left us by the time I got to his bed side.
+I wrote these words a few hours later.
+These will always be my final words that I never really got to say…….

 So, basically, I was introduced to the Potters after a visit to our rivals ground and then being forced to sit in probably the only roofless stand in Britain at that time, and watch us go down……….But am I grateful that my old man grasped my 8 year old hand all those years ago and walked me to those turnstiles?
 What a daft, rhetorical question, eh?

 Fathers are all too often the Nigel Gleghorn (or Glenn Whelan in new money) of families – they do lots of unseen work that always needs doing; they rarely get the adoration they deserve; often steering the ship in the right direction; they have a quiet, unassuming style all of their own, and rarely let anyone down.

 That was Peter William Bunn.
 And I will always now have the stomach-churning task of writing about him in a different tense.